our products

 Coupon "PKVCbYFj9G"

-Generic Natdac (daclatasvir) is indicated for the treatment of chronic hepatitis C virus (HCV) infection in adults.
-It is used in combination with other antiviral agents, such as sofosbuvir, with or without ribavirin, depending on the HCV genotype and the patient's treatment history.
-The specific indications include:
+Generic Natdac (Daclatasvir) is indicated for the treatment of chronic Hepatitis C virus (HCV) infection in adults.
+Its use is specifically recommended in combination with other direct-acting antiviral agents, most commonly sofosbuvir, for various HCV genotypes.
+The specific genotype of HCV is a significant factor in determining the appropriate treatment regimen, duration, and expected response.

 Dosage and Administration